Cookies

 Don't open links contained in emails or embedded in ads online.
 Open the website by entering the URL directly in the browser.

 This is indicated with the letters “https” in the URL.
 This says that all data on the site is transmitted via secure protocol.
-Sometimes there is an image of a closed padlock next to the URL, indicating the same.
+Sometimes an image of a lock next to the URL indicates the same.

 5. Don't save your payment card information online

 Online shopping platforms commonly offer to save your payment card information and the same goes for many browsers.
 We advise against this as there is always the risk that the information could be leaked.
-It’s much safer to enter your information again each time you make a purchase.
+It’s much safer to enter your information each time you make a purchase.
+If an online shop offers the option of paying with Google Pay or Apple Pay, this is a good choice since you are not entering your card information on the site - the digital wallet sends your encrypted card information to the merchant.

 6. Choose your passwords with care and don’t reuse them

 It’s not a good idea to use the same password on several different sites.
-Signing in with your Facebook or Google account can be a fairly safe way to sign in though.
+Signing in with your Facebook or Google account can be a fairly safe way to sign in.

 7. Monitor transactions in online banking and the app